 The importance of Soft Power to return to the center

-To the emperors the revocation of the mandate (geming, a word that in Chinese also means "revolution") occurred when they were unable to complete the goals they had set for the country.
+To the emperors the revocation of the mandate (groaning, a word that in Chinese also means "revolution") took place when they were unable to complete the goals they had set for the country.
 The same could happen with Xi if the latter fails to bring China back to the center, in every sphere: economic, political, cultural.
 In this latter context, the use of the soft power also through the 541 Confucius Institutes, a direct emanation of the Government of Beijing, present in 149 countries; or with the purchase of football teams in Western countries, for example.

 Attention and awareness

-In summary, whatever the posture that our country and other Western countries want to assume towards the Chinese giant, it is necessary first of all to do everything possible to get to know its history and culture.
+In summary, whatever the posture that our country and other Western countries want to assume towards the Chinese giant, it is necessary first of all to do everything possible to know its history and culture.
 These are the roots on which the incredible rise that Beijing has been experiencing in recent decades is based.
 Otherwise, the causes of this incredible growth will never really be understood.
 Of this return to the center and of the hegemony of this great country that from regional it may soon become global.

 As always, it is up to us to decide whether to be proactive, picking up the weak signals to get the most out of the situation in front of us.
 Or get trapped in the spider's web and passive witnessing the new domination of an underrated and unknown giant.